vydra/task-output-cache-demos/README.md

 We have [some documentation on that](docs/making-custom-tasks-cacheable.md).

+### How to diagnose task caching?

+See [here](docs/diagnosing-task-cache.md) how to get additional diagnostics for your build.

 ### Local cache backend directory configuration

 Task output caching currently works with a local directory as the cache backend.
 There is no eviction policy, so entries once added to the cache stay there indefinitely.
 The cache directory by default is in `$GRADLE_HOME/task-cache`.
 It can be moved to a different location by supplying `-Dorg.gradle.cache.tasks.directory=...`.
 This can be useful when setting up automated tests for example.